soulfood77/JavaScript-HW-2017/5_NodeJS/_NodeJS_Notes.md

         - `response` - used to return a response to the client (body, headers, cookie, etc.).
 Has different methods: `send()`, `render()`, `sendFile()`, `status(404)`, `redirect('/404')`.
 The server tries to parse the value passed to send() to html. `post` - using json and Postman to create body.

-    In express the req does not have a body by default.
+    In express, the req does not have a body by default.
 Use **body-parser** middleware to parse json from post requests.
 The client must specify the data format in the header of the post request 'application/json'.
 The two most used options are `json` and `urlencoded` (=form data):

     `$yarn add body-parser`